 Dr. Marcelo E. Siles is a Research Specialist at JSRI.
 He has extensive experience working in higher education as an administrator and as a researcher.
 His previous posts include serving as Executive Director of International Programs at Old Dominion University, Dean/Executive Director of International Programs at Northern Michigan University, and as Co-Director of the Social Capital Initiative at Michigan State University.
 He received his Ph.D. in Agricultural Economics from Michigan State University.

-Student Research Assistant III
+Office Assistant III

-Student Research Assistant III
+Office Assistant III

-Student Clerical Assistant I
+Student Clerical Assistant II